July 27, Thursday! Newboro, Ontario

 On the way back to the boat I stopped at the Sterling Inn that dates back to the mid-1800’s.
 I was struck by the amazing floral display everywhere I looked outside, and the antique yet warm inside of the inn.

-There was a group of retired people tenting nearby and we chatted awhile.
+There was a group of retired people tenting at the locks near our boat and we chatted awhile.
 They were from the Rochester NY area and one women was originally from East Syracuse, the town next to my home town of DeWitt, NY.
 Small world, eh?
 (I’m in Canada).